kevinelee/sgt-react-re/README.md

 # sgt-react

-The Student Grade Table: Written in React.
+The Student Grade Table: Written in React

 ## Introduction